Rail transport in Europe: Train protection

 Multiple incompatible train protection systems are another barrier to interoperability.
-A unified system, ETCS is the EU's project to unify train protection across Europe.
+A unified system, ETCS, is the EU's project to unify train protection across Europe.
 The specification was written in 1996 in response to EU Directive 96/48/EC.
-ETCS is developed as part of the European Rail Traffic Management System (ERTMS) initiative, and is being tested by multiple Railway companies since 1999.
+ETCS is being developed as part of the European Rail Traffic Management System (ERTMS) initiative, and is being tested by multiple railway companies since 1999.
 All new high-speed lines and freight main lines funded partially by the EU are required to use ETCS Level 1 or Level 2.
+Also Switzerland, not being part of the EU, has implemented the ETCS.

 Loading gauge

 The loading gauge on the main lines of Great Britain, almost all of which were built before 1900, is generally smaller than in mainland Europe, where the slightly larger Berne gauge (Gabarit passe-partout international, PPI) was agreed to in 1913 as a general minimum standard (individual lines can and do adhere to larger loading gauge standards) and came into force in 1914.
 As a result, British (passenger) trains have noticeably and considerably smaller loading gauges and smaller interiors, despite the track being standard gauge.

 This results in increased costs for purchasing trains as they must be specifically designed for the British network, rather than being purchased "off-the-shelf".
 For example, the new trains for HS2 have a 50% premium applied to the "classic compatible" sets which will be able to run on the rest of the network, meaning they will cost £40 million each rather than £27 million for the captive stock (built to European standards and unable to run on other lines), despite the captive stock being larger.
 Similarly prior to the construction of High Speed 1 (then also known as the "Channel Tunnel Rail Link") to continental European standards, the first generation Eurostar trains were required to have several custom modifications compared to the TGV trains they are based on, including narrower loading gauge and provision for third rail electrification as used in southeast England.
 The successor Eurostar e320 is an almost "off the shelf" Siemens Velaro and is thus incompatible with most of the British legacy rail network but can run on most of Europe's high speed rail network.